DinoMarlir/Craftainer/README.md

 ## 🚀 Get Started

+### Requirements
+- 1GB+ RAM
+- amd64 architecture (arm64 is currently experimental)
+- Linux-based OS
+- Root Permissions

 ### Debian/Ubuntu
 Use our install script for a quick setup.
 Make sure you have sudo privileges.

 > [!CAUTION]
-> This script only works on Debian-based distributions and amd64 architecture.
+> This script only works on Debian-based distributions
 ```sh
 curl -fsSL https://url.wolfjulian.de/install-craftainer | sudo bash
 ```